boyinsea/ErosWeb/documentation.md

 #### Ending the Scene

+The scene ends when
+* the Dom disconnects.
-The scene ends when the Dom disconnects or when you click the "End Scene" button.
+* you click the "End Scene" button.
+* internet connectivity to the remote Dom is lost.

+In any of these cases, the ET-312 power output will ramp down and the box will go into a "paused" mode with no program selected.

 If the Dom disconnected, another Dom can connect and begin a new scene until you press the "End Scene" button.

 #### Unlinking the ET-312